aanish27/instagram-clone-pern/features.md

 add comment below post - 1 - this
 post upload feedback - 2
-fix one story to right and have an add button... - 2 - this add thread and more icons - with popup 2 - this set up story crud - 3 providing your own ErrorBoundary or errorElement prop on your route. - 1
+fix one story to right and have an add button... - 2 - this set up story crud - 3 providing your own ErrorBoundary or errorElement prop on your route. - 1